jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     As Streams is inherently asynchronous, it is a lot easier to start using asynchronous features right from the start, so we can await message handling instead of using cumbersome loops to poll if a message is hanled.
 This means we will use `async fn` in our function definitions and `.await` when we call them to await the result.

-    Although Rust comes with asynchronous functionality, it does not provide a asynchronous runtime by default.
+    Although Rust comes with asynchronous functionality, it does not provide an asynchronous runtime by default.
 This means we will use the `tokio` package to provide us with a runtime.

 3. In `lib.rs` list all the functionality we will be using in the following steps.